1 Aim

 The procedure for raising an issue and identifying whether it could be addressed via a personal responsibility framework meeting is as follows:

-• an appropriate manager, normally the line-manager will raise the concern with the employee involved, or alternatively the employee, when aware of the concern, should speak to their line manager about the issue or concern
+- an appropriate manager, normally the line-manager will raise the concern with the colleague involved, or alternatively the colleague, when aware of the concern, should speak to their line manager about the issue or concern

-• if the issue involves the employee’s line manager, or they are not confident to speak to their line manager or supervisor, the employee should discuss their concern with either the next level of manager, a human resources (HR) representative, a staff side representative or a member of the Freedom to Speak Up team
+- if the issue involves the colleague’s line manager, or they are not confident to speak to their line manager or supervisor, the colleague should discuss their concern with either the next level of manager, a human resources (HR) representative, a staff side representative or a member of the Freedom to Speak Up team

 An initial fact-finding exercise should be undertaken by the appropriate manager to gather the immediate facts and determine whether any further action and or formal investigations are required.

 The appropriate manager should consider the facts obtained and the severity of the concern.
-If the concern is of a minor nature it should be addressed via an informal action note.
-The informal action note should be agreed with the employee, and signed, if placed on their personal file.
-If the alleged matter is considered to be of moderate concern, they should contact the Employee Relations team to explore whether the concern could be addressed via the personal responsibility framework.
+If the concern is of a minor nature, it should be addressed via an informal action note.
+The informal action note should be agreed with the colleague, and signed, if placed on their personal file.
+If the alleged matter is considered to be of moderate concern, they should contact the Human Resources team to explore whether the concern could be addressed via the personal responsibility framework.

-Prior to agreeing to move forward on a personal responsibility basis the individual should be advised that they may make contact with their trade union or professional organisation representative for advice, should they wish to do so.
+Prior to agreeing to move forward on a personal responsibility basis the individual should be advised that they contact their trade union or professional organisation representative for advice, should they wish to do so.

-When determining whether the alleged matter could be addressed via the personal responsibility framework, consideration should be given to whether an employee has already been through the personal responsibility framework due to similar concerns, but not completely dissimilar.
-Where this has been the case and an individual has provided assurances of future conduct during a personal responsibility framework meeting, however concerns of a similar nature have again been raised, the manager must discuss the alleged additional matter with a member of the Employee Relations team to consider whether other policies need to be instigated to address this alleged new concern, such as the disciplinary policy.
+When determining whether the alleged matter could be addressed via the personal responsibility framework, consideration should be given to whether a colleague has already been through the personal responsibility framework due to similar concerns, but not completely dissimilar.
+Where this has been the case and an individual has provided assurances of future conduct during a personal responsibility framework meeting, however concerns of a similar nature have again been raised, the manager must discuss the alleged additional matter with a member of the Human Resources team to consider whether other policies need to be instigated to address this alleged new concern, such as the disciplinary policy.

 Personal responsibility may also be a recommendation following a disciplinary investigation.
 In this instance the manager that commissioned the report would follow the principles stated above.